 Invest via netbanking, UPI or through an SIP (eNACH mandate).

 Track, invest more and withdraw your investments through the Scripbox dashboard

 A Mutual Fund in itself offers diversification when compared to pure equities.
-However, hybrid funds or balanced funds are a type of mutual fund that offers diversification across asset classes.
+However, hybrid funds are a type of mutual fund that offers diversification across asset classes.
 These funds invest in both equity and debt instruments.
 It helps investors realize benefits from both the segments.
 The main motto of hybrid funds is to balance the risk-reward ratio and optimize return on investment.

 Mostly, hybrid mutual funds are equity-oriented.
 The best hybrid funds invest around 50% to 70% in equity & equity related instruments and the remaining in fixed income instruments.
 This asset allocation helps in churning good returns for its investors.

 These funds are suitable for investors seeking good returns at a lesser risk than pure equity funds.
 For capital appreciation and monthly income one can invest in Hybrid Funds.
 Monthly dividend schemes of hybrid funds are popular among investors.